 The increase in amphipod abundance correlated with Smithora presence suggests that Smithora is likely not grazer controlled.
 Invertebrate herbivores are widely known to eat macroalgae in seagrass meadows (Heck and Valentine, 2006).
 Amphipods have also been shown to consume a large amount of microalgae (Cruz-Rivera and Hay, 2000).
 The high fatty acid content makes Smithora very nutritious and epiphytic grazers turn red from eating it (Oregon university,Pers.
 Obs).
 I expected to Smithora abundance to be negatively correlated with grazer abundance, because of previous evidence for predator-grazer-epiphyte trophic cascades in Zostera marina meadows (Amundrud et al., 2015; Duffy et al., 2015)(Duffy et al., 2015)(Duffy et al., 2015).

-Recent studies in the Choked Pass seagrass meadow have shown that juvenile rockfish use the meadow edge frequently as habitat, which is also where there is the highest abundance of Smithora (Angeleen Olson, Unpublished).
-These rockfish could be reducing grazer abundance and allowing Smithora to grow at these edge habitats.
+Recent studies in the Choked Pass seagrass meadow have shown that juvenile rockfish use the meadow edge frequently as habitat, which is also where there is the highest abundance of Smithora (Olson 2017).
+Predation by rockfish could be reducing grazer abundance and allowing Smithora to grow at these edge habitats.
 However, a common food source of juvenile rockfish, gammaridian amphipods, had a dramatic increase in abundance where Smithora load was high (Cruz-Rivera and Hay, 2000).
 This suggests that top-down control is not what is causing the dramatic decline in Smithora from the edge to the interior of the seagrass meadow.
 Smithora could be providing a food source to amphipods and also sheltering them from predation, which would be influencing the community structure from the bottom up.

 However there are many more epifaunal grazers than amphipods.
 It could be that grazer control of Smithora is occurring at the microscopic scale.
 Perhaps micrograzers such as copepods are consuming Smithora spores as they disperse before they have a chance to settle and grow.
 More information on how which grazing species are found in edge and interior habitats would be useful in determining the importance of consumer control in this system.